-Whether or not to pack jeans when you travel, particularly on a Round-the-World trip, continues to be a hot topic.
-Travelers are increasingly packing denim and throwing the old packing rules out the door!
-In fact, it seems that most travelers agree: jeans are traveling must haves for women.
+Whether to pack jeans when you travel, particularly on a Round-the-World trip, continues to be a hot topic.
+Travelers increasingly are packing denim and throwing the old packing rules out the door!
+In fact, it seems that most travelers agree: jeans are traveling must-haves for women.

 Originally, jeans were a big travel no-no because of their weight, difficulty hand washing, and lengthy drying time.